 Figure 2.
 B) Cardiomyocytes and NPPB expression determined using single nuclei RNA sequencing techniques C) MEF2C transcription factor motif map and ATAC sequencing of the NPPA – NPPB locus

-The Washington University Heart Failure Registry (WU-HF Registry) and the Translational Cardiovascular Biobank and Repository (TCBR) are two clinical resources that have been developed to address the genetic subsets of heart failure though phenotypic and pathological analyses.
-Single nuclei RNA sequencing and single cell RNA sequencing are innovative technologies used within the lab to understand the gene expression of specific cell types in different DCM genotypes.
+The Translational Cardiovascular Biobank and Repository (TCBR) and Washington University Inpatient Heart Failure Registry represent two clinical resources that have been developed to address the genetic subsets of heart failure though phenotypic and pathological analyses.
+Single cell and single nucleus RNA and ATAC sequencing, spatial transcriptomics, proteomics, and lipidomics are innovative technologies used within the laboratories to understand specific features, underlying gene regulatory networks, and effector mechanisms of cell types that emerge during heart failure across different etiologies.

-Novel approaches utilizing engineered heart tissues provide the opportunity to obtain new and unprecedented information into how individual DCM mutations influence mechanical, structural, and electrophysiological properties that contribute to heart failure pathogenesis.
+Novel approaches utilizing explanted tissues, engineered heart tissues and new mouse models provide exciting opportunities to obtain new and unprecedented information into how individual DCM mutations influence mechanical, structural, and electrophysiological properties that contribute to heart failure pathogenesis.

 Troponin mutant complexes are used to establish the process, but many DCM variants can be used.
-The compounds that selectively bind to the DCM mutant proteins ideally will lead to the development of new therapeutics that precisely target the genetic variant of DCM that is being treated.
+The compounds that selectively bind to the DCM mutant proteins ideally will lead to the development of new therapeutics that precisely target the genetic underpinnings of DCM.
+We have leveraged this technology to identify a new thin filament activator.

 Precision Therapeutics for DCM.
 A, DNA encoded libraries contain billions of small molecules that are tagged with unique DNA barcodes.
 Molecules that selectively bind to DCM mutant proteins can be identified through simple affinity binding assays.
 DNA barcode sequencing facilitates the rapid identification of such compounds.
 B, Strategies by which compounds that selectively bind to DCM mutant proteins could be use as therapeutics.
 Compounds may correct abnormal protein activity, prevent incorporation of mutant proteins into sarcomeres, or be used to selectively promote the degradation of mutant proteins by targeting them to the proteasome.